Building Women, Not Just Houses

 Contact Tracey Sorenson for more information on becoming a Women Build sponsor.

-Our next Women Build, sponsored by Amazon, is set for Saturday, October 28.
-Pre-registration is required and you can sign up here.
-No experience is needed.
+No experience is needed to join us.
 Our female construction staff and crew chiefs are glad to teach you everything you’ll need to accomplish the task(s) at hand.

-Women Build days are extremely popular, and we often have a waitlist.
+Important: Women Build days are extremely popular, and we often have a waitlist.
 Due to this, we ask that if you are unable to attend your registered shift you please cancel in our system.
-You will also be asked to confirm your participation a week in advance .
+You will also be asked to confirm your participation by email one week in advance .
 Those who don’t confirm will be dropped from the event to ensure those who want to participate have a space.

 - Volunteers must be at least 16 years old, and those under age 18 must be accompanied by parent or guardian.

 - Tacoma Habitat cannot sign off on court-ordered volunteer mandates.

 To keep up to date on construction opportunities and other Women Build events, join the Women Build Facebook group.

 Tacoma Public Utilities, a long-time supporter of Women Build, shared this video about their 2023 day on site.

 In 1991 a group of women in Charlotte, NC completed the first women-built Habitat for Humanity house, planting the seeds for Habitat for Humanity’s Women Build program.

 In 1997, first lady Hillary Clinton participated in a Women Build along with the first ladies from Kentucky and Oklahoma.